ivansabik/ubicajeros-api/README.md

 [![Lintly](https://lintly.com/gh/ivansabik/ubicajeros-api/badge.svg)](https://lintly.com/gh/ivansabik/ubicajeros-api/)

 HTTP API for getting ATMs (Cajeros) available in Mexico.
 If gets the information from calls to the ubicajeros app from Banco de Mexico (BANXICO).
+There's a bunch of wrong lat/lon but those need to be reported in the BANXICO app and fixed from there.

 Dependencies:
 - flask
-- AWS Dynamodb with pynamodb
+- pynamodb
 - zappa for serverless deployment

 ## Installation